This chapter is about how to implement effective casework procedures.

 - Which organisations have similar objects to the NFP organisation and why does the client wish to set up a separate organisation rather than work with an already established NFP with similar objects?

 - Who does the NFP organisation assist?
 What is its mission?
-Most pro bono programs are directed at providing pro bono assistance to organisations that assist people who are experiencing disadvantage or marginalisation or for the public good.
+Most pro bono practices are directed at providing pro bono assistance to organisations that assist people who are experiencing disadvantage or marginalisation or for the public good.

 - What are the income and assets of the NFP organisation?
 Do they have the capacity to pay for legal services without a significant impact on their ability to provide services?
 Does it have charitable, deductible gift recipient and/or tax exempt status?